 I tend to build my road bikes with pretty relaxed geometry since that’s always worked well for me.
 I have a long femur and I need the seat to sit far back so this bike has a relaxed seat tube angle- 72.5 degrees.
 The head tube angle is 73 degrees and with a 56cm top tube length I can get a really nice comfortable ride and still get a good handling bike.
 The oversize (1.125″ OD) top tube makes a big difference in handling- the old 1″ diameter top tubes made for a pretty flexy bike with this relaxed geometry.

 Tension Link suspension bike

 A properly designed URT can work quite well for a short travel suspension mountain bike.
-I wanted a three to six inch travel design that has an up/rearward axle path with minimal chain growth- four inch travel is really about the practical limit for this design (five is possible with compromise and six is really pushing it).
+I wanted a short travel design that has an up/rearward axle path with minimal chain growth- four inch travel is really about the practical limit for this design (five is possible with compromise).
 There are several ways to achieve this- a gearbox design or a roller placed near a high pivot would work but I felt those designs were best suited toward downhill bikes.
 In the end I came up with a design that has similar kinematics to a floating BB design with the simplicity of a URT.
 With this design the main pivot sits directly over the BB and is close to the rider’s center of mass so the suspension is always working, even when you stand so the suspension is very active like a floating BB bike -unlike the old URT designs which were not active at all.

 With a URT there is also zero chain growth, so a belt drive system could be used as could an internally geared hub or even a single speed system -without the need for any kind of tensioner.